MicrosoftDocs/Viva/Viva/glint/setup/diversity-inclusion.md

 - everyone feels accepted
 - everyone can bring their best selves to work.

 The Microsoft Viva Glint Diversity and Inclusion (D&I) approach helps organizations measure perspectives that matter and empower managers to build inclusive practices.
-The D&I approache should foster an understanding of how to create an environment where all people feel they belong.
+The D&I approach fosters an understanding of how to create an environment where all people feel they belong.

 > [!NOTE]
 > The Glint survey strategy can incorporate domains of diversity, belonging and inclusion into any survey, voiding the need for a standalone Diversity and Inclusion measurement.
 For this reason, consider adding items from Glint's D&I survey template to an engagement or a culture survey.